 The main things to look for in the plugins are the built-in payment gateways, drip content feature, user-friendliness, WordPress multi-site network compatibility, affiliate platform integrations, email marketing integrations, and their pricing plans.
 We have researched them for you and given you clear details.

-With the plugins listed below could create Club memberships like photography club, fitness club, etc., Magazine subscriptions, Private forums and much more.
+With the plugins listed below, you could create Club memberships like photography club, fitness club, etc., Magazine subscriptions, Private forums, and much more.

 Membership Vs. Subscription

 Membership is a relational term.
 It means that contents are exclusively available to members.
 It may be paid or free.
 You could have different levels of memberships like Gold, Silver, etc.,

 Subscription is a financial term.
 It means that you are paying regularly, maybe weekly, monthly, or yearly (maybe even through recurring payments).
 You may be paying for a product, service, or in this case selling memberships.

 So you need plugins that can create multiple membership levels and collect payments from members regularly.
 All of the plugins listed below are capable of unlimited membership levels and recurring payments.

 Best Paid WordPress Membership plugins – 2020

 If the sole purpose of your WordPress membership website is to sell memberships and earn from your loyal members, then a paid membership plugin would be the best option because they give you premium integrations and multiple payment gateway options.